 Various burs are used in the windshield repair business.
-So how do you select the right bur for the job and get the most mileage out of that bur?
+So, how do you select the right bur for the job?
+How do you get the most mileage out of your burs when drilling glass?

-The first enemy of bur service life is heat.
-Because the drilling head on these tools is small, it does not take much friction to build up a considerable amount of heat in the metal.
-If you've ever mistakenly touched one after using it you know what I mean.
+The first enemy of bur service life is heat because the drilling head on these tools is small.
+It does not take much friction to build up a considerable amount of heat in the metal.
+If you’ve ever mistakenly touched one after using it, you know what I mean.
 They can get hot!
-Drilling at a high speed or for a prolonged period of time both contribute to heat build.
-The larger the drilling head of the bur the better it will be able to withstand the effects of heat which is what makes the Tapered Carbide Bur a good all around choice.
+The burs when drilling glass at a high speed or for a prolonged period of time both contribute to heat build.
+The larger the drilling head of the bur the better it will be able to withstand the effects of heat which is what makes the Tapered Carbide Bur a good all-around choice.

-Another foe of the carbide bur is debris from previous drilling.
-Bits of glass, dirt and even the polyvinyl butyral laminate can become stuck to the bur and will work to wear it down if left.
-To clean the bur before or after use simply use a lighter to burn contaminates away.
-Now, as we just discussed, heat harms as well so use the flame sparingly.
+Another foe of the carbide bur is debris from the previous drilling.
+Bits of glass, dirt, and even the polyvinyl butyral laminate can become stuck to the bur and will work to wear it down if left.
+To clean the bur before or after use, simply use a lighter to burn contaminates away.
+Now, as we just discussed, heat harms as well, so use the flame sparingly.
 You need just enough to burn away contamination and no more.

 While drilling is not required in every situation, getting the most out of your burs is still important.
 Remember that Delta Kits technicians are available to answer your questions.